Eastore-project/fil-deal-wrapper/README.md

 4. **Add the Obtained Address to Whitelist**

    Add the retrieved Ethereum address to the contract's whitelist.
-This allows the address to interact with the `MarketDealWrapper` contract, enabling it to create and manage deals.
+This allows the address to interact with the `MarketDealWrapper` contract, enabling it to create and manage deals. [[Whitelist trans](https://calibration.filfox.info/en/message/bafy2bzaceceoocegnxblpqrawkwl55a2x32kcdnmyrny4r2oz4niw44cjsi2i)]

    ```bash
    wrappedeal write-contract add-to-whitelist \